mcdeviant/python0/README.md

 # python0
 First taste of python and programming.
+Lessons from Automate the Boring Stuff with Python.
-A course for people without any background in coding.
+A course for non-developers.